 In contrast, invoice finance (factoring and invoice discounting) is fast and flexible, raising finance against unpaid client invoices that can be used to pay the wage bill on time.
 A factor or factoring company can advance funds tied up in an unpaid client invoice within 24 hours of it being issued, unlocking funds early and effectively transferring the payment delay on to the provider.
 Let’s look at how recruitment finance works.

-Recruitment factoring is more suited to smaller firms that have lower invoice values and limited access to bank funding.
+Recruitment agency factoring is more suited to s firms that have lower invoice values and limited access to bank funding.
 It can fill the cash flow hole by advancing up to 95% of the value of the outstanding invoice once it has been issued to the client.
 Once the candidate is successfully placed and the invoice is issued to the client, the factor provides the balance of the invoice, minus fees.

 As part of the factoring agreement, the factor or factoring company manages credit control and payroll administration (processing timesheet information) on behalf of the business.
 In this way, freeing up resources in small recruitment firms.
 As a result, clients are aware that a factoring facility is in place.

-Recruitment invoice discounting targeted at larger, established recruitment firms that have their robust finance procedures in place as credit control and the collections process remain in-house.
+Recruitment invoice discounting targeted at larger, established recruitment agencies that have their robust finance procedures in place as credit control and the collections process remain in-house.
 Therefore, clients remain unaware of the provider’s involvement.
-Both factoring and invoice discounting can give recruitment firms the quick cash flow fix they need to pay temp and perm placements as well as cover other operating expenses without having to wait for clients to pay.
+Both factoring and invoice discounting can give recruitment agencies the quick cash flow fix they need to pay temp and perm placements as well as cover other operating expenses without having to wait for clients to pay.

 How can Recruitment Finance help?

-Recruitment finance is a way of bridging this cash-flow gap.
+Factoring and invoice discounting for recruitment and staffing agencies is a way of bridging this cash-flow gap.
 Rather than waiting for a client to pay for the recruitment services they have received, a third party finance provider (known as an invoice factor) will pay up to 95 percent of the invoice within 24 hours of it being issued.

 This means the recruitment agency will receive an immediate influx of cash, allowing it to pay the temporary worker and cover other operating expenses, without having to wait for the invoice to be paid.